RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `preferred_availability_zones` - (Required) Availability zones deployment preferences (for the selected provider & region).

 ~> **Note:** The preferred_availability_zones parameter is required for Terraform, but is optional within the Redis Enterprise Cloud UI.
 This difference in behaviour is to guarantee that a plan after an apply does not generate differences.
+In AWS Redis internal cloud account, please set an empty list.

 ### Timeouts